c0p4c4b4n4/grpc-grpc-java/_raw/example1/x.md

 ```

 Notice that the signatures for unary and server-streaming methods are the same.
-A single requestis received from the client, and the server sends its one or many responses by calling the *onNext* method on the *response observer*.
+A single request is received from the client, and the server sends its one or many responses by calling the *onNext* method on the *response observer*.
 The difference is that for the unary method, the server calls the *onNext* method exactly once, followed by the call of the *onCompleted* method.
 In the server-streaming method, the *onNext* method can be called multiple times before streaming ends by the server with a call to the *onCompleted* method.

->>Using runtime behavior-based differences over compile-time method overloading keeps the API simple and uniform
+>Using runtime behavior-based differences over compile-time method overloading keeps the API simple and uniform

 Similarly, the signatures for client-streaming and bidirectional-streaming methods are the same either.
 Since the client can always send multiple messages to a service, the service provides it with a *request observer*.
 In both cases, the client can send one or many requests by calling the *onNext* method on the *request observer*, followed by the call of the *onCompleted* method.
 The difference is, that for the client-streaming method, the server calls the *onNext* method on the *response observer* exactly once, immediately followed by the call of the *onCompleted* method.
 In the bidirectional-streaming method, the server calls the *onNext* method the *response observer* multiple times before the call of the *onCompleted* method.

->>Since this is an echo example, the server's response always follows the client's request.
+>Since this is an echo example, the server's response always follows the client's request.
 In real bidirectional-streaming applications, client and server requests and responses can be in any order and can be finished by both the client and the server.

-A *simplified* version of the server that provides the unari echo method looks something like this:
+A *simplified* version of the server that provides the unary echo method looks something like this:

 ```